musk101/musk101/README.md

 </div>

 ## Who am I? 👩:
 Hey!
 I am a second year student persuing B.Tech in Information Technology from  VIT, Vellore who tries to learn new things every single day.
-I have failed ennumber of times but nothing can stop me from learning new technologies.I always try to work with people who are better than me so that I can come out of my comfort zone.
+I have failed ennumber of times but nothing can stop me from learning new technologies.I always try to work with people who are better than I am so that I can come out of my comfort zone and learn new things.
 I am a frontend Developer and also interested Competetive coding.

 Apart from all of this I am an avid reader and love to binge watch some murder mystery and I really wish to write a book one day.